WeiChienHsu/COJ_project/README.md

 ```
-- In ngOnInit, get id first by route params and call initEditor (Make those methods a function)
+- In ngOnInit, get id first by route params senging into "sessionId" and call initEditor (Make those methods a function)

 - Send editor and session id when using clollaboration init

+- collaboration.init(this.editor, this.sessionId)

 - add lastAppliedChange in editor to set up collaboration socket

-- Register change callback
+- When there's change happened ,register change callback --> to collaboration.service
 ```ts
   ngOnInit() {
     this.route.params